systeminit/si/app/docs/src/reference/ai-agent.md

 :::tip

-After you switch workspaces e.g. `si workspace switch`, you will want to re-run the AI agent initialization command to populate the agent with the new workspace API token.
+After you switch workspaces e.g., `si workspace switch`, you will want to re-run the AI agent initialization command to populate the agent with the new workspace API token.